cboettig/prosecutors-fallacy/prosecutor/ReplyLetter.md

 > The appendix is not really relevant

-We have amended the appendix to provide an additional demonstration of the same effect in a different model.

 The appendix provides complete code to replicate the results by copying and pasting the commands given into an R terminal, a practice recommended by Peng (2012) in Science and many others.
 Readers not interested in